ethereum/populus/docs/dev_cycle.part-08.rst

     >>> transaction = {'value':100*(10**18),'from':w3.eth.coinbase,'to':donator.address}

-No mention of the ``donate`` function, yet the 100 Ether were transfered and donated.
+No mention of the ``donate`` function, yet the 100 Ether were transferred and donated.
 How?

 If you answered *fallback* you would be correct.
 The contract has a fallback function: